moby04/articles/docker-basics.md

 ## Basics

+Containers concept is not limited to Docker.
+In fact there is an open source community under Linux Foundation called [Open Container Initiative](https://www.opencontainers.org) that takes care over the industry standards since it was started by Docker Inc. in 2015.
+As such, there are other implementations available but Docker is the most popular and the main focus of this article.

+Many concepts described below will apply to other implementations as well but they were tested on Docker only.

 ### What is Docker

 Docker is a broad term that actually can mean something totally different depending on exact context.
 It can mean Docker Image or Container running a specific application workload but this term is also used to refer to the actual applications responsible for running these workloads.
 Finally Docker might refer (though it's the least commonly used meaning) to a language used to write `Dockerfile`s to define Images.

 It is mentioned in previous paragraph that there are multiple applications responsible for running Containers.
 These are:

-1. Docker Daemon (or Engine).
+1. Docker Engine (or Daemon).
 It is a process that manages various mechanisms and features of OS to ensure that Containers are running on the host operating system in a fully separated environment.
 2. Docker CLI.
 A command line client that communicates with Docker Daemon.

 Usually both these applications run on the same machine but that does not have to be the case every time.
 In certain situation it is possible to configure Docker CLI so that it will communicate with a Daemon running on a different machine - both virtual and remote.

+Besides purely technical meaning, Docker is also a name of a [company](https://www.docker.com/company) that maintains entire technology.

 ### About Docker Daemon